HughAndBecky/gel-flex-merger/README.md

 # U̠t-Ma'in [gel] FLEx Wordlist database README

 This readme is specially written so the two datasets mentioned below can be merged.
+The request is that DB1's content is merged into DB2.
+The older DB's content is mereged into the newer DB, but we hold that the older DB is actually more authoritative.

 ## The two data bases
 There are two databases which need to be merged with all data and relationships being retained.
 The are named as follows: